 My husband surprised me with an invitation to the 40 Below Ball.
 He was lucky to get some tickets last minute.
 Thus, I didn’t have time to browse the thriftstores or online for a gown.
 Well, there is always shopping the closet.
 Even though doing some insomniac online shopping for the perfect look is some pre-fun of the upcoming event.

-This ball was organized by the Fairbanks Ballroom Dancing Club and had turned from a Black Tie dress code event to a Fairbanks Formal dress code.
+This ball was organized by the Fairbanks Ballroom Dancing Club and had turned from a Black Tie dress code event in the zero years to a Fairbanks Formal dress code.
 Thus, any of my date-night dance dresses would have met the dress code just fine.

 Trying on dresses

 Ball attire is among those clothing items that have a long tenure in our closets.
 One wears them only now and then.
 While in our 20s and 30s this fact wasn’t a problem, when we had kept our weight constant, it would fit as great as the last time.